Oxbern/CCube_API/samples/README.md

   *** Linux ***

-    We provide a function you can call from cmdline called `listTTYPorts`, you simply have to find the number of the tty port of your STM Device and your path will be somtehing like `/dev/ttyACM0`.
+    We provide a function you can call from cmdline called `listTTYPorts`, you simply have to find the name of the tty port of your STM Device and your path will be somtehing like `/dev/ttyACM0`.

 4. Now that you are connected to your device, you still want to switch on the led (4,4,4).
 To do so, simply add to your code the function `on($x,$y,$z)` of Controller's class !
   ```